 By keeping your dog active, and taking your dog for a walk at least once a day.
 Exercise can play a role in diabetes prevention and management as it helps regulate blood sugar levels and reduce weight gain.
 Dogs, just like people, need enough exercise to work off the calories they consume.

 Does my pet's diet contribute to a diabetic diagnosis?

 Many pets battle these days with diabetes which is often caused by poor nutritional diets that are incredibly high in fat, sugar, and carbohydrate content.

 Whether your pet is a diagnosed diabetic or you want to prepare wholesale meals that could avoid diabetes in the future, it is important to remember these important food tips.
 We would also like to share some yummy pet meal recipes for your pet battling with diabetes or if you would just like your pet to start eating more healthy prepared meals.
 The choice is yours to make.
 Always remember that just like you, your pet is what it eats!

 Diabetic food choice tips for pets

-- Use high fibre veggies that can also aid in weight loss such as squash, broccoli, green beans & peas.
-Carrots are also a good choice as they have their own naturally occuring sugars.
+- Use high fiber veggies that can also aid in weight loss such as squash, broccoli, green beans & peas.
+Carrots are also a good choice as they have their own naturally occurring sugars.

 - Avoid vegetables like sweet potato and potato in general as they are high in sugar and carbohydrate.